AnyChart/docs.anychart.com/Basic_Charts_Types/Line-Spline-StepLine_Charts.md

 ```

 As we now have multi-series chart we don't want to set type for each series individually (there can be much more than
-two series in multi-series chart), so we add 'anychart.lineChart()' node to **chart**.
-Now all series in chart will be
+two series in multi-series chart), so we add 'anychart.lineChart()' parameter to **chart**.
+Now all series in chart will
+ be
 of Line type by default.

 {sample}BCT\_LineChart\_04{sample}